kubewarden/docs/src/quick-start.md

 * The ClusterAdmissionPolicy
 * The AdmissionPolicy

-### Policy Server
+### PolicyServer

-A Kubewarden Policy Server is completely managed by the `kubewarden-controller` and multiple Policy Servers can be deployed in the same Kubernetes cluster.
+A Kubewarden `PolicyServer` is completely managed by the `kubewarden-controller` and multiple `PolicyServers` can be deployed in the same Kubernetes cluster.

-The Policy Server is the component which executes the Kubewarden policies when requests arrive and validates them.
+The `PolicyServer` is the component which executes the Kubewarden policies when requests arrive and validates them.

 Default `PolicyServer` configuration: